geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 9. On the very top row on the screen, to the left of the **Search or type a command** field is a **New Chat** icon (a pencil inside a square).
 Select this **New Chat** icon.

 10. This opens a new chat window in the main body of the page.
-In the **To: Enter name, email, group or tag** field, enter the IT Consultant’s MOD Administrator account of **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your fellow student’s tenant suffix ID that was assigned to you by your instructor) and press **Enter**.
+You want to chat with your fellow student; therefore, in the **To: Enter name, email, group or tag** field, enter the IT Consultant’s MOD Administrator account of **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is **your fellow student’s tenant prefix** that was assigned to you by your instructor) and press **Enter**.

-Dickson.
-Teams will perform an external search on this user account.
+11. Teams will perform an external search on this user account.
 It should display the result of this search below the **To:** field.
 Select this value.

 12. This will open a new chat session with the IT Consultant (your fellow student).
 Send a message to this person and conduct a brief chat session to verify that you can communicate with him or her using the Chat functionality within Teams.